 |Crossrope||no information available||up to 9 ft 6 in||around $119|

 |GoFit||foam||9 ft||around $13|

 |Elite||aluminum||10 ft||from around $43|

 Jumping rope is one way a person can incorporate exercise into their routine.

 Benefits of regular exercise

-Regular exercise combined with a healthful eating pattern can help people:
+Regular exercise combined with a nutritious diet can help people with:

 It may lower the risk of disease

 In addition to its benefits for weight management, regular exercise may also lower the risk of: